rgriff23/rgriff23.github.io/_posts/2017-06-09-reflect-3d-points-across-plane.md

 >  Floor of sella          31.37 18.33 13.87
 ```

-You can see that all of the landmarks are the same except for 'Inferior orbit margin', which changed from (24.21, 30.55, 10.20) to (37.33, 30.97, 8.61).
+You can see that all of the landmarks are the same except for `Orbit margin (inferior)`, which changed from (24.21, 30.55, 10.20) to (37.33, 30.97, 8.61).
 I manually updated the Meshlab file with the coordinates of the reflected point in order to visualize the reflection:

 ![](https://i.imgur.com/RXu3Npk.png)